 MySQLi Vs MySQL

-There is certain differences between them that we will discuss here which are as followed.
+There are certain differences between them that we will discuss here which are as followed. one by one t learn more about them.

 - API:( Application programming interface) MySQL extension uses a procedural interface while MySQLi extension uses both procedural and object-oriented interfaces.